INTO-CPS-Association/into-cps-application/README.md

 [Node.js](https://nodejs.org/) (v6 recommended).
 You need npm (comes with Node.js).
 Npm 3 or higher is required.
 Npm can be upgraded with `npm install npm@latest -g`.
 We use Gulp to manage tasks.
 It's easiest to have it installed globally (`npm install -g gulp`).

-After checking out the repo...
+After checking out the repo:

 1. To install node dependencies: `npm install`
 2. To install other resources: `gulp init`